 Share price sentiment can help identify previous issues or good news the company has had that may warrant further investigation.

 The SD30TSR and SDMAX (Indicators) have been identified through a rigorous research process using historical price data against Star Stock selections.
 Each Indicator has its strengths and weaknesses as outlined in this Communication and corresponding SDMAX Communication.
 The information contained within the Indicators is for general information purposes only.
 It is not intended as investment advice or a recommendation to buy, sell or hold a stock and is not to be relied upon as such.
 Past performance is not an indication of future returns.

 Lincoln acts in good faith and has taken the upmost care and precautions to ensure that the Indicators are timely and accurate.
-However, Lincoln specifically disclaims any liability (whether based in contract, tort, strict liability or otherwise) for any direct, indirect, incidental, consequential, or special damages arising out of or in any way connected with access to or use of these Indicators including their accuracy, reliability, currency or completeness.
+However, Lincoln specifically disclaims any liability (whether based in contract, tort, strict liability or otherwise) for any direct, indirect, incidental, consequential, or special damages arising out of or in any way connected with access to, or use of these Indicators including their accuracy, reliability, currency or completeness.

-Except as provided by consumer protection law, under no circumstances will Lincoln Indicators and its related companies be liable for any loss or damage caused by a client’s use or access to the Indicators.
-Contact our office should you required assistance on how to apply these indicators correctly.
+Except as provided by consumer protection law, under no circumstances will Lincoln and its related companies be liable for any loss or damage caused by a client’s use of, access to, or reliance on the Indicators.
+Contact our office should you require assistance on how to apply these Indicators correctly.

 Copyright © 2021 Lincoln Indicators Pty Ltd. All rights reserved.